Alexandru Bucur

 Alexandru Petru Bucur (born 24 April 1994) is a Romanian rugby union footballer.
-He plays as a centre or full-back for professional SuperLiga club CSM Baia Mare.
+He plays as a centre or full-back for the professional SuperLiga club CSM Baia Mare.

 Club career

 Alexandru Bucur started playing rugby in 2009 at 15 years and a half with Romanian youth club Clubul Sportiv Școlar Bârlad and from 2012 he was selected to join another youth club, Clubul Sportiv Școlar 2 Siromex Baia Mare.
 After one year with Siromex Baia Mare, Alexandru signed on 2 July 2013 a contract with SuperLiga side CSM Baia Mare.

 In 2016, Bucur was part of the CSM Baia Mare squad that won the Romanian Cup, contributing in both attack and defence throughout the campaign.

 International career

 In November 2018, he was called for Romania's national team, the Oaks, making his international debut during the 2018 end-of-year rugby union internationals in a test match against Los Teros.
 He has since made appearances in Rugby Europe Championship matches, often featuring as a versatile backline option.